lucywyman/slides/source/source/qaelk.rst

 * Aggregated acceptance testing results
 * Learning things about how our tests run in CI
 * Keep acceptance testing valuable
+# why was it the right tool at the time
+# shortcomings of ELK/G
+# elastic cloud is
+#everybodyelse is doing it

 QAELK phase 2
 -------------